lgw2/lgw2.github.io/_teaching/csci246-fall-2023/syllabus.md

 ### Course assistants

 Braeden is our course assistant.
-His office hours are Thursday 9-10 and Friday 12-1 in the CS Success Center, Barnard 259.
+His office hours are Friday 1-4 in the CS Success Center, Barnard 259.
 You can contact him at braedensopp@msu.montana.edu.

 ### Lecture videos